insyncsolutions/appseconnectdocs/_posts/Getting-Started/2021-07-09-marketplace.md

 Time is directly proportional to money.
 The more you save time, it means the more you are saving money.
 When you can increase reusability of developed resources, you save time, which means you save money.

-APPSeCONNECT provides a marketplace which lists all the applications and packages, which are built grounds up for the customers to consume readily.
-The marketplace allows the citizen integrators to present their creations which customers can consume easily to save money.
+The `APPSeCONNECT` Marketplace establishes a perfect platform for showcasing the pre-built and time-tested packages giving the 3rd party developers a way to establish trust with their customers.
+The term marketplace is self-explanatory but in terms of our portal it provides the customer with a set of prepackaged process flows targeting a specific business problem.
+All the applications and packages are listed in the marketplace such that the packages become readily consumable by the customers.
+The marketplace also allows the citizen integrators to present their creations which customers can consume easily to save money.

 ## MarketPlace Overview